Kandor (comics): Publication history

 While Binder and Plastino created the first Kandor story, the tale was elaborated on in a series of stories by writer Edmond Hamilton and artist Curt Swan.
 Swan particularly enjoyed drawing Kandor stories: "Where else could you have the fun of creating an entire city in a bottle?
 I think Al Plastino had first drawn Kandor, the Kryptonian city that had been miniaturized...
 But I had a lot of fun inventing all that tiny futuristic architecture, not to mention the view from inside the bottle — with the "giant" figures peering in".
 Swan also added: "Creating and re-creating the city was so much fun, in fact, that there was never a standard pattern or skyline of Kandor; it was never drawn the same way twice".

 The people of Kandor were finally restored to normal size, to settle on a new planet that they called Rokyn ("God's Gift", from the name of the Kryptonian god Rao).
 This event was mentioned parenthetically in a 1965 story, "The Five Legion Orphans!"
-(Adventure Comics #356, May 1965), a prediction that finally came true almost fifteen years later, in "Let My People Grow!"
+(Adventure Comics #356, May 1965), a prediction that was fulfilled in "Let My People Grow!"
 (Superman #338, August 1979).
 In the latter story, Superman uses an enlarging ray to bring the city back; while the buildings prove unstable and crumble to dust, the restored citizens are happily relocated to their new home.

 Len Wein, writer of this final Kandor story, said in a 2006 interview that he regretted restoring the city to normal size: "Although I like the ending of the story, I'm sorry I did the story.
 I don't think that any of us realized at the time that what was old to us was new to somebody just coming in...
 I came at Kandor thinking: 'I'm so tired of this.
 It's been 20 years, 30 years, of that stupid city'.
 So I came up with a story I thought might have some emotional impact...
 I regret that, because the idea of a bottle city of tiny people is a much cooler idea than what I left it as".